tortellini-tools/action/README.md

 ```

 Tortellini action will generate `.tortellini/out/scan-report-web-app.html` file.
-The HTML file can be downloaded from the [workflow page](https://github.com/actions/upload-artifact#where-does-the-upload-go) by using the GitHubs upload-artifact action.
+The HTML file can be downloaded from the workflow page (see the documentation of the [`Upload a Build Artifact` GitHub action](https://github.com/actions/upload-artifact#where-does-the-upload-go)).
+After unzipping the `scan-report-web-app.html` can be viewed in a web browser.

 ### Multiple repositories